EdgeDLT/neo-zk-starter/readme.md

 To add your own ZKP circuit:

-1. Create a new file in `internal/circuit/` (e.g., `my_circuit.go`).
+1. Create a new directory in `internal/circuit/` (e.g., `my_circuit`).
-2. Implement your circuit.
+2. Create a new file in `internal/circuit/my_circuit.go`.
+3. Import your circuit package in `internal/circuit/registration.go`.
+4. Implement your circuit input struct and Define function, containing the circuit logic.
-3. Implement the Circuit interface for your new circuit.
+5. Finish implementing the Circuit interface for your new circuit with the PrepareInput and ValidInput functions.
-4. Register your circuit in the init() function of your new file:

 ```ps1
 func init() {
     RegisterCircuit("my_circuit", func() Circuit { return &MyCircuit{} })
 }
 ```
-4. Add specific tests for your circuit in a new test file (e.g., `my_circuit_test.go`).
+1. Add specific tests for your circuit in a new test file (e.g., `my_circuit_test.go`).

 The existing commands (build, prove, compile) will automatically work with your new circuit once it's registered.